 As we finished breakfast and headed down the hiking trail I got a sense that I was lost in the jungle, far away from everything else.
-The air was so fresh and smelled beautiful.
+The air was so fresh and smelled splendid.
 Amanda loved the bright colored flowers and was on the lookout for monkeys and sloths.
-I was enjoying the photographic moments and trying to take in everything that I was seeing all at once.
+I was enjoying the photographic moments and trying to take in everything all at once.
 We got out first glimpse of the thunderous catarata and couldn’t wait to get down to the bottom.
 We hiked through the jungle for 8-10 minutes or so and came to an open gate and cement stairs.
-I didn’t count but it’s said that there is around 400 steps.
-Photo after video after photo I was clicking away while trying to keep my balance.
-There are plenty of places to stop and rest if you need to so don’t worry.
+I didn’t count all the stairs but it’s said that there is around 400 or so.
+Photo after photo, video after video, I was clicking away at the scenery while trying to keep my balance.
+There are plenty of places to stop and rest on the stairs to the walking path if you need to, so don’t worry.

-One of the really nice things we had the pleasure of experiencing at our time at Catarata Adventures is that the park was actually closed to the public on Sundays.
+One of the really nice things we had the pleasure of experiencing at Catarata Adventures is that the park was actually closed to the public on Sundays.
 Today just happened to be a Sunday!
-Here is the catch, unless you stay overnight on Saturday, whcih we did!
-We lucked out and happened to stay there on a Saturday night and on Sunday we basically had the entire premises to ourselves.
+Here is the catch, unless you stay overnight on Saturday, whcih we did, we lucked out and got the place seemingly to ourselves.
 There was one other couple there, but that was it!
-So the four of us thoroughly enjoyed the place to ourselves, I wouldn’t have had it any other way.
+So the four of us thoroughly enjoyed the place, I wouldn’t have had it any other way.

 Once we made it near the bottom of the fall, we found a nice bench to sit at to admire the best kept secret in Costa Rica.
 You cannot swim or jump in the water at the base, it is way too dangerous.
 There is a fence blocking you from jumping in and that’s probably for your benefit.
 I cannot imagine the force of that fall and the undercurrent it creates if you were to be in the base.
 At over 270ft tall, that is not a fight you’re going to win.